netbrain/zwift/README.md

 `CONTAINER_TOOL=docker zwift` will launch zwift with docker even if podman is installed

 `USER=Fred zwift` perfect if your neighbor fred want's to try zwift, and you don't want to mess up your zwift config.

+`NETWORKING=host zwift` will use host networking which may be needed to have Zwift talk to WiFi enabled trainers.

 You can also set these in `~/.config/zwift/config` to be sourced by the zwift.sh script on execution.